Jason-Yeom/NetSleuth/README.md

 ### Quick Start

-1. **Clone or download** the NetSleuth script
+1. **Clone or download** the Netoster script
 2. **Run with full privileges** for best results:

 **Linux/macOS(I LIKE LINUX!!!!!!):**
-sudo python3 netsleuth.py
+sudo python3 Netoster.py

 _at the place where you downloaded the code_

 **Windows:**
 Right-click Command Prompt → "Run as Administrator"

-python netsleuth.py
+python Netoster.py

 ## 🎮 Usage

 ### GUI Mode (Default)

-1. Launch NetSleuth
+1. Launch Netoster
 2. Enter your network range (e.g., `192.168.1.1/24`)
 3. Click **🔍 Scan Network**
 4. View discovered devices in the table